 5. Get organized

-We focus on writing down assignments, using organizers, and setting timelines.
-My students each identify one big project they’re working on.
+I focus on writing down assignments, using organizers, and setting timelines.
+My students each identify one big project they're working on.
 Then, they break the project down into the smallest possible parts.
-For each part, they set mini-deadlines, make a list of supplies they’ll need to accomplish these tasks, and make a list of people who can help if they need help.
+For each part, they set mini-deadlines, make a list of supplies they'll need to accomplish these tasks, and make a list of people who can help if needed.
 This helps students to visually see what needs to happen and develop a game plan to accomplish it.
 Setting and sticking to mini-deadlines helps students stay on track and reduce some of the stress that comes with approaching tasks at the last minute, too.

 6. Look for stressors that can be eliminated

-Many of our students are facing stressors over which they have little or no control.
-But some of our students are feeling stressed about being overextended or being in an unequal friendship – stressors they may have control over.
-After completing a self assessment and identifying stressors, help students look for stressors that can be eliminated.
-Maybe it’s an afterschool activity that they can let go.
-Maybe it’s a friendship that isn’t serving them well anymore.
-Role play with students how they will talk to parents or coaches about letting go of an activity or how they will deal with moving away from the relationship.
+After completing a self-assessment and identifying stressors, help students look for stressors that can be eliminated.
+Maybe it's an after-school activity they can let go of.
+Maybe it's a friendship that isn't serving them well anymore.
+Role-play with students how they will talk to parents or coaches about letting go of an activity or how they will deal with moving away from the relationship.

 7. Focus on social supports